 What is “Ask an engineer”?
 From the electronics enthusiast to the professional community – “Ask an Engineer” has a little bit of everything for everyone.
 If you’re a beginner, or a seasoned engineer – stop in and see what we’re up to!
 We have demos of projects and products we’re working on, we answer your engineering and electronics questions and we have a trivia question + give away each week.
+Mosfet the cat stops by too.
 Previous chats can be viewed at http://www.adafruit.com/ask

 And don’t forget, 30 minutes before the show we’re doing our weekly show-and-tell.
-If you are on Google+ and want to join, just add/follow +Adafruit’s page and post a comment so you can be added to the show and tell circle.
+If you are on Google+ and want to join, just add/follow the +Adafruit Industries page.
 At 9:30pm ET you will see a link to the hang out.
 Just keep your mics muted until we call on you and have your project ready.

-For those who just want to watch, you’ll be able to watch it live on Ustream & YouTube LIVE and we usually have a recorded version posted later.
+For those who just want to watch, you’ll be able to watch it live on Ustream here and we usually have a recorded version posted later.

 Adafruit publishes a wide range of writing and video content, including interviews and reporting on the maker market and the wider technology world.
 Our standards page is intended as a guide to best practices that Adafruit uses, as well as an outline of the ethical standards Adafruit aspires to.
 While Adafruit is not an independent journalistic institution, Adafruit strives to be a fair, informative, and positive voice within the community – check it out here: adafruit.com/editorialstandards